Martin Riggs: Television series

 In a March 2016 newspaper article, the plot for the television pilot is as follows: "When Texas cop and former Navy SEAL Martin Riggs...suffers the loss of his wife and baby, he moves to Los Angeles to start anew.
 There, he gets partnered with LAPD detective Roger Murtaugh...who, having recently suffered a 'minor' heart attack, must avoid any stress in his life."
 In the Season Two finale, Riggs kills his abusive father during a fight after rescuing Murtaugh's wife.
 At the end of the episode, Riggs visits his deceased wife's grave.
 At the gravesite, his much younger half-brother Garrett shows up, shoots him in the chest, mortally wounding him, and leaves.
 In the Season Three premiere, he dies from his gunshot wound in the hospital and is subsequently replaced by Wesley Cole as Murtaugh's partner.

 Weapons

-In the first film, Riggs' main sidearm was a Beretta 92F handgun.
-In 2–4 he carries a Beretta 92FS.
+In the first film, Riggs' main sidearm is a Beretta 92F handgun.
+In films 2–4, he carries a Beretta 92FS.